Diablo Grande, California: Background

 Developer Donald Panoz envisioned Diablo Grande to consist of 5,000 to 10,000 homes, a resort hotel and spa, six golf courses, an equestrian center, vineyards, a winery and commercial properties, including a high-tech research park.
-After investing $120 million into Diablo Grande and the financial crisis of 2007–08 occurring, the investors of the community filed for chapter 11 bankruptcy on March 10, 2008.
+After investing $120 million into Diablo Grande and the 2008 financial crisis occurring, the investors of the community filed for chapter 11 bankruptcy on March 10, 2008.
 There were more than $54 million in unpaid debts and 70 out of the 350 homes built faced foreclosure.

 In October 2008, World International LLC purchased Diablo Grande for $20 million.
-The California Department of Health temporarily suspended new building permits in January 2009 when water tests showed Trihalomethane levels at 0.103 milligrams per liter vs. the state standard of 0.080 milligrams per liter.
+The California Department of Health temporarily suspended new building permits in January 2009 when water tests showed trihalomethane levels at 0.103 milligrams per liter vs. the state standard of 0.080 milligrams per liter.

 Diablo Grande's Legends golf course, designed by Jack Nicklaus and Gene Sarazen, was closed in March 2014 due to the drought in California.

 In May 2017, the Stanislaus County Board of Supervisors approved a revised plan for the community.
 An additional 1,000 single-family homes could be built by reducing the number of condos and townhouses and eliminating apartments.
-Also, instead of building homes spread along the hillsides, residential areas will be grouped together, leaving more open terrain and walking trails.
-The revised plan brings the total number of housing units to 2,354.
+Also, instead of building homes spread along the hillsides, residential areas were grouped together, leaving more open terrain and walking trails.
+The revised plan brought the total number of housing units to 2,354.

 By the fall of 2019, it was announced that the remaining golf course at Diablo Grande would close in October.
 It was also revealed that World International has outstanding tax bills on about half of its 340 parcels at Diablo Grande, totaling more than $6 million, and is looking for a new owner.

 On May 7, 2020, World International, LLC sold substantially all of its property within the Phase 1 development area of the District to Angel’s Crossing, LLC.

 On August 19, 2020 at 3:00 PM Pacific Time, due to the SCU Lightning Complex fires of 2020, the California Department of Forestry and Fire Prevention issued an evacuation order of Diablo Grande.
 The evacuation order was lifted on August 20, 2020 at 2:00 PM.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 5.1 square miles (13.2 km2), 99.99% of it land and 0.01% of it water.
+According to the United States Census Bureau, the CDP covers an area of 4.3 square miles (11.2 km2), 99.78% of it land and 0.22% of it water.